 The town maintains drainage areas on town-maintained property, rights of way, and easements to ensure they remain free of growth and other obstructions that restrict water flow.
 Grass is mowed periodically, and trees are cleared to prevent roots from penetrating sewer lines.
 Erosion may require the town to install riprap, grass seed and straw or other erosion-control devices.

 Before work is done on an easement, a letter is sent to the property owner explaining the purpose and approximate duration of the work to be performed.
 The advance notice gives property owners an opportunity to ask questions and to remove personal items prior to clearing.
-During clearing, a town employee is on site at all times to monitor progress and address citizen concerns.
+During clearing, a town employee is on site at all times to monitor progress and address community members' concerns.

 Request maintenance by placing a work order by email or by calling 919-296-9600.